What is a community hospital?

 The City of Whittlesea Community Hospital will not have an emergency department (ED), so there will be no ambulance vehicles transporting patients to the community hospital.
 In some instances, an ambulance may be called to transfer a patient from the community hospital to a major hospital ED.

-Throughout the construction period, VHBA will work with the City of Whittlesea Council and local stakeholders to address any potential traffic and congestion issues on Plenty Road and surrounding streets.
+Throughout the construction period, the Victorian Health Building Authority will work with the City of Whittlesea Council and local stakeholders to address any potential traffic and congestion issues on Plenty Road and surrounding streets.

 Have the impacts to parking been considered?